ahupp/unit-syntax/README.md

 ## The Grammar

-The units term follows this grammar:
+The units syntax follows this grammar:

 ```
 units: